bjstar/intellij-ts-mocha/README.md

 # How to use

-Set breakpoint in your typescript test code, run typescript test in you IntelliJ IDEA.
+Set breakpoint in your typescript test code, run typescript test 'Debug ...' in your IntelliJ IDEA.
 IntelliJ will stop at the breakpoint.

 It does not compile typescript.
 Usually, IntelliJ IDEA compiles typescript into javascript automatically.